MCSD Food Service

 Milk FF or 1% White/FF or Skim Flavored $0.70

-*No charge for student breakfasts in SY 23-24 through the State's Free Breakfast Initiative
+*No charge for breakfast through the State's Free Breakfast Initiative

-**No charge for reduced-price lunches in SY 23-24 through the State's Free Lunch for Reduced Eligible Students Initiative
+**No charge for reduced-price lunch through the State's Free Lunch for Reduced Eligible Students Initiative

 Students who receive Medical Assistance can now be Direct Certified for Reduced-price meals.
 Therefore, be sure to check the Benefit column next to your child’s name on the Notice of Direct Certification Letter.

-The following schools are Community Eligibility Provision (CEP) schools this year where all students receive free meals: East Derry Elementary, Lewistown Elementary, Strodes Mills Elementary and Lewistown Intermediate.
+Direct Certification letters will be mailed in August, before school starts.
+The following schools are Community Eligibility Provision (CEP) schools this year, where all students receive free meals: East Derry Elementary, Lewistown Elementary, Strodes Mills Elementary, Indian Valley Elementary (gr K-3) and Lewistown Intermediate.

 Parents of students who are not Direct Certified for free/reduced meals and do not attend a CEP school are responsible for paying for their student’s school lunches or for applying for free/reduced-price school meals.
-The cost of a lunch in SY 23-24 is $2.85 for grades K – 5 and $3.00 for grades 6 – 12.
+The cost of a lunch in SY 24-25 is $2.85 for grades K–5 and $3.00 for grades 6–12.
 A Free/Reduced Meal application will be sent home with your student at the beginning of school.
 The application packet is also posted on the MCSD website under the Lunch Menu link.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.